-From this basic formulation, subsequent expansions involving the occupancy of spin-orbitals yields unrestricted, restricted, and restricted open-shell Hartree-Fock methods \cite{bartlettApplicationsPosthartreefockMethods1994}, all of which are solved iteratively, through the so called ``self-consistent field'' approach.
-The addition of spin orbit occupancies at this stage does not change the fundamental nature of the mean field approximation.
-Since instantentious interactions are typically more repulsive than an average interaction, the difference between the exact energy and the \gls{scf} approximation is the ``correlation'' energy, which can be approximated through more sophisticated treatments of the two-electron interaction, and lead to the ``post-Hartree-Fock'' methods \cite{szaboModernQuantumChemistry1996}.
-These prescriptions are compelling mathematically, but in practice scale too poorly to be computed often for most systems.
-An numerically efficient alternative comes from a different angle, grounded in the density of electrons rather than exhaustively enumerating their positions.
+From this basic formulation, subsequent expansions involving the occupancy of spin-orbitals yield unrestricted, restricted, and restricted open-shell Hartree-Fock methods \cite{bartlettApplicationsPosthartreefockMethods1994}.
+All of these are solved iteratively through the \gls{scf} approach.
+The addition of spin-orbit occupancies at this stage leaves the fundamental nature of the mean field approximation unchanged.
+Since instantaneous interactions typically prove more repulsive than an average interaction, the difference between the exact energy and the \gls{scf} approximation constitutes the ``correlation'' energy.
+More sophisticated treatments of the two-electron interaction can approximate this energy, leading to ``post-Hartree-Fock'' methods \cite{szaboModernQuantumChemistry1996}.
+These prescriptions offer mathematical rigor but scale too poorly for frequent computation in large systems.
+A numerically efficient alternative arrives from a different angle: grounding the theory in the density of electrons rather than exhaustively enumerating their positions.